Wuhan: People's Republic

 In July 1967, civil strife struck the city in the Wuhan Incident ("July 20th Incident"), an armed conflict between two hostile groups who were fighting for control over the city at the height of the Cultural Revolution.
+Economic development was further disrupted by the Cultural Revolution.

 In 1981, the Wuhan City Government commenced reconstruction of the Yellow Crane Tower at a new location, about 1 km from the original site, and it was completed in 1985.
 In 1957, the Wuhan Yangtze River Bridge was built with one trestle of the bridge on the site of the tower, which had been last destroyed in 1884.

 During the 1989 Tiananmen Square protests, students in Wuhan blocked the Yangtze River Railway bridge and another 4,000 gathered at the railway station.
 About one thousand students staged a railroad 'sit-in'.
 Rail traffic on the Beijing-Guangzhou and Wuhan-Dalian lines was interrupted.
 The students also urged employees of major state-owned enterprises to go on strike.
 The situation was so tense that residents reportedly began a bank run and resorted to panic-buying.

+Wuhan was the first stop on Deng Xiaoping's 1992 southern tour.

 In the wake of the United States bombing of the Chinese embassy in Belgrade on May 7, 1999, protests broke out throughout China, including in Wuhan.

 On June 22, 2000, a Wuhan Airlines flight from Enshi to Wuhan was forced to circle for 30 minutes due to thunderstorms.
 The aircraft eventually crashed on the banks of Han River in Hanyang District, all on-board perished (there were varying accounts of number of crews and passengers).
 In addition, the crash also killed 7 people on the ground.

 Chinese protesters organized boycotts of the French-owned retail chain Carrefour in major Chinese cities including Kunming, Hefei and Wuhan, accusing the French nation of pro-secessionist conspiracy and anti-Chinese racism.
 The BBC reported that hundreds of people demonstrated in Beijing, Wuhan, Hefei, Kunming and Qingdao.
 On May 19, 2011, Fang Binxing, the Principal of Beijing University of Posts and Telecommunications (also known as "Father of China's Great Fire Wall") was hit on the chest by a shoe thrown at him by a Huazhong University of Science and Technology student who calls herself "hanjunyi" (寒君依, or 小湖北) while Fang was giving a lecture at Wuhan University.